 Wehrmacht Eagle

-This eagle, with its vertical wing arrangement amongst other distinguishing features, was modeled upon the unique helmet decal that adorned all standard-issue German Army (Heer) helmets during the Second World War.
+This eagle, with its vertical wing arrangement amongst other distinguishing features, was modeled on the unique helmet decal that adorned all standard-issue German Army (Heer) helmets during the Second World War.
 Distinct from the state-sanctioned Reichsadler design used by all other organizations in Nazi Germany, it reflects the prestige and high level of autonomy the Heer enjoyed as one of the oldest and most trusted institutions within the Reich.

 Inscribed on the base reads: